youpiwaza/ansible-install-web-server/docker-commands-template.md

 #   alpine:latest \
 #   tar -xvf /home/backup/SAVE_NAME.tar

-## Don't use working directory unless you use --strip=XXX # depending on the tree folder.
+## Don't use working directory unless you use --strip XXX # depending on the tree folder.
 It's simplier to replace from /
 #   -w /FOLDER_IN_VOLUME_TO_RESTORE \
-#   tar -xvf /home/backup/SAVE_NAME.tar --strip=1
+#   tar -xvf /home/backup/SAVE_NAME.tar --strip 1

 ## Example